jpe9596/Azure-Project-1/README.md

-Project Elk consists of building out a cloud network for a web appliction and setting up an ELK stack server to monitor network traffic.
-A deployed and configured ELK stack includes Filebeat and Metricbeat (data collection tools).
+Project Elk consists of building out a cloud network in Azure for a web appliction and setting up an ELK stack server to monitor network traffic.
+The deployed and configured ELK stack utillized Filebeat and Metricbeat data collection tools for log analysis.

 Initially created a virtual network, deployed a jump box and installed Docker to spin up an Ansible container.
 Utilizing an ansible playbook, provisioned a DVWA web application onto two VMs.